The Difference: Okonomiyaki Sauce vs Tonkatsu Sauce

 The Difference between Okonomiyaki Sauce and Tonkatsu Sauce

-However, Okonomiyaki sauce is somewhat different in taste from the above 3 brown sauces, though all of them have almost the same appearance.
+However, Okonomiyaki sauce is somewhat different in taste from the above 3 brown sauces, though they all look almost the same.

-As the name indicates, “Tonkatsu sauce (とんかつソース)” matches best with Japanese pork cutlet “Tonkatsu (豚カツ)“, while “Okonomiyaki sauce (お好み焼きソース)”, or “Okonomi sauce (お好みソース)” is the sauce for “Okonomiyaki (お好み焼き)”.
+As the name indicates, “Tonkatsu sauce (とんかつソース)” matches best with Japanese-style pork cutlet “Tonkatsu (豚カツ)“, while “Okonomiyaki sauce (お好み焼きソース)”, also called “Okonomi sauce (お好みソース)”, is the sauce mainly used for “Okonomiyaki (お好み焼き)”.

-Okonomiyaki is a Japanese savory pancake with various ingredients such as vegetables, pork belly slices, and seafood.
+Okonomiyaki is a Japanese savory pancake whose flour dough is mixed with various ingredients such as vegetables, pork belly slices, and seafood.
 As with Tonkatsu, Okonomiyaki is a popular comfort food in Japan.

 Speaking of Okonomiyaki sauce, many Japanese will bring “Otafuku (オタフク)“‘s Okonomiyaki sauce to mind, while I think the Tonkatsu sauce most familiar to us Japanese is “Bull-Dog (ブルドック)”‘s one.

-As for the ingredient, the Bull-Dog Tonkatsu sauce is made with tomato, apple, prune, lemon, carrot, onion, brewed vinegar, dextrose, high fructose corn syrup, sugar, salt, starch, yeast extract, soybean, and spices.
+As for the ingredient, the Bull-Dog Tonkatsu sauce consists of tomato, apple, prune, lemon, carrot, onion, brewed vinegar, high fructose corn syrup, sugar, salt, starch, yeast extract, soybean, and spices.

-Tonkatsu sauce is a thick, rich version of Japan’s Worcester sauce.
+In a word, Tonkatsu sauce is a thick, rich version of Japanese Worcester sauce.
 It is somewhat sweet and is characterized by its moderate spiciness.

 On the other hand, this Otafuku’s Okonomiyaki sauce is a little thicker and sweeter than the Bull-Dog Tonkatsu sauce.
-Besides, unlike the Tonkatsu sauce, the Okonomiyaki sauce isn’t spicy.
+Besides, unlike the Tonkatsu sauce, the Okonomiyaki sauce is little spicy.

-In addition to Tonkatsu pork cutlet, many Japanese like to eat shredded cabbage with Tonkatsu sauce.
-The thick rich sauce is also used as a seasoning for “Yakisoba (焼きそば)” noodles.
+In addition to the Tonkatsu pork cutlet, many Japanese people like to eat shredded cabbage with Tonkatsu sauce.
+The thick rich brown sauce is also commonly used as a seasoning for “Yakisoba (焼きそば)” noodles.

-Okonomiyaki sauce matches best with Okonomiyaki pancake, but it can also be used as a seasoning for noodle dishes, such as Yakisoba and Yaki Udon, and as a sauce for “Takoyaki (たこ焼き)” octopus balls.
+Okonomiyaki sauce matches especially well with Okonomiyaki pancake, but it can also be used as a seasoning for noodle dishes, such as Yakisoba and Yaki Udon, and as a sauce for “Takoyaki (たこ焼き)” octopus balls as well.

-Some Japanese home cooks use Okonomiyaki sauce as a secret seasoning for curry and some like to use it combining with other seasonings.
+Additionally, some Japanese home cooks use Okonomiyaki sauce as a secret seasoning in curry, and some like to use it by combining with other seasonings.